-Enock Mwepu 2022 – Net Worth, Salary, Sponsors, Wife, Tattoos, Cars, and more
+Enock Mwepu – Net Worth, Salary, Sponsors, Wife, Tattoos, Cars, and more

 Enock Mwepu Net Worth and Salary

 The former RB Salzburg midfielder is said to have an estimated net worth $2 Million.
-Playing in the Premier League for a fairly mid-table side, it is not surprising that the 24-year-old is pretty well off until now.
+Playing in the Premier League for a fairly mid-table side, it is not surprising that is pretty well off until now.
+He has retired from the game and has been managing his ventures.

 During his time in Austria, Mwepu made a supposed £4,300 a week.
 His salary at Brighton though was never revealed.
 Mwepu joined the Seagulls from Salzburg on a permanent transfer in 2021 for a rumored fee of 19.2 million pounds.